This feature is available in Odigos Enterprise tier only. Please contact the

 - Central Proxy – A lightweight service deployed in each connected (remote) cluster.
 It securely forwards requests from the central backend to the local Odigos services (which run without public internet access).

-Why use Odigos Central?
+Why use Odigos Tower?

-- Manage instrumentation, sampling, and observability pipelines from one place
+If you’re running multiple Kubernetes clusters, Odigos Tower helps you:- Manage instrumentation, sampling, and observability pipelines from one place

 - Avoid logging into each cluster separately